 Cost-push inflation is a type of inflation that occurs whenever business organizations increase the price of their goods and services to offset the increasing costs of their production.
 Necessarily, as production becomes costly, businesses are compelled to pass this burden to the consumers by increasing their prices to maintain their profit margins.

 Increases in the costs of production primarily stem from the difficulties in securing and maintaining specific factors and means of production.
 For example, surges in the prices of inputs or raw materials from suppliers would certainly affect the total cost of production.
-As a more specific example, supply-shifters such as alternatives, competition, natural disasters, human-made crises, and government interventions can lead to a decline in the supply of inputs, thus increasing their prices in the market.
+As a more specific example, supply-shifters such as alternatives, competition, natural disasters, human-made crises, and government interventions can lead to a decline in the supply or increase the costs of inputs, thus increasing their prices in the market.

 Other more specific examples of factors affecting the costs of production include higher taxes and trade tariffs, an increase in the prices of auxiliary goods or services such as oil and gas or electricity and utilities, growing rent, increase in wages and salaries, and foreign exchange rates, among others.

-3. Demand-pull Inflation: An Increase in Aggregate Demand
+3. Demand-Pull Inflation: An Increase in Aggregate Demand

 Demand-pull inflation is also part of the special-factors explanations.
 This type of inflation occurs when there is an overall increase in demand for goods and services.
 To be specific, if demand is growing faster than supply, prices will increase.
 The law of supply and demand explains that high demand and limited supply will drive prices higher.
 Furthermore, it also explains that high demand means that people are willing to pay more for specific goods and services.

-Take note that based on Keynesian economics, excessive growth in the money supply is also one of the causes of the demand-pull inflation alongside the inability of supplies to keep up with demand.
+Take note that based on Keynesian economics, excessive growth in the money supply is also one of the causes of demand-pull inflation alongside the inability of supplies to keep up with demand.
 Excessive money supply can stimulate excessive demand.
 In other words, a disproportionate growth in the money supply means that there is too much money chasing too few goods and services.

 It is also worth mentioning that favorable economic conditions can promote the aggregate income of a population.
 When this happens, more people will have more purchasing power.
 However, if supply fails to keep up with the income-driven demand, demand-pull inflation will occur.
 This is the reason why certain goods and services are more expensive in high-income societies than in low-income societies.